rseah145/smw-term2/lesson_6/Practical.md

 1. Do the following ping tests before deploying the IPsec Policy, ensure that all firewalls allow ICMP traffic first.
 Ping memsrv1 from Win10 client
 Ping Win10 client from memsrv1
+Ping memsrv1 from DC
+Ping DC from memsrv1